RBCHK/RBCHK/README.md

 Hi 👋 My name is Artem RYBACHUK
 ===============================
 Front-end developer with Master's degree in computer engineering.
 Certificate of successful completion of the Full Stack Development Bootcamp course.
-Almost 5 years of experience in developing, maintaining, debugging and testing front-end web applications using modern JavaScript web frameworks such as React/Next.
+More than 4 years of experience in developing, maintaining, debugging and testing front-end web applications using modern JavaScript web frameworks such as React/Next.
 Experience with Agile project management methodologies.
 Experience in creating your own startup project.

 * 🌍  I'm based in Vancouver, Canada
 * ✉️  You can contact me at [artem.rybachuk@gmail.com](mailto:artem.rybachuk@gmail.com)